 The Florida Sea Grant (FSG) program obtained a grant from NOAA to conduct a “rapid response” project to help stakeholders financially as a result of COVID-19.
-The Cedar Key Aquaculture Association (CKAA) will manage the purchase and delivery of clams to be sited in the Indian River Lagoon by faculty with the UF Whitney Laboratory for Marine Bioscience.
+The Cedar Key Aquaculture Association (CKAA) managed the purchase and delivery of clams that were sited in the Indian River Lagoon by faculty with the UF Whitney Laboratory for Marine Bioscience.

-A cooperative research project will purchase live excess aquacultured clams, some of which will have “sized out” of the commercial market or will die due to diminished sales from COVID-19 closures, in order to directly help growers and test the use of larger clams for habitat restoration and water quality improvement.
+A cooperative research project purchased live excess aquacultured clams, some of which had “sized out” of the commercial market or would have died due to diminished sales from COVID-19 closures, in order to directly help growers and test the use of larger clams for habitat restoration and water quality improvement.

-Clams will be harvested from active lease sites in the Gulf of Mexico and delivered to Cedar Key for tumbling, counting and aggregation.
-Clams will then be transported and sited on the east coast, in the Indian River Lagoon.
-The site will be incorporated into this project for ongoing monitoring.
+Clams were harvested from active lease sites in the Gulf of Mexico and delivered to Cedar Key for tumbling, counting and aggregation.
+Clams were then transported and sited on the east coast, in the Indian River Lagoon.
+The site is incorporated into this project for ongoing monitoring.

-Clams will be purchased and sited in September and October 2020.
+Clams were purchased and sited in September and October 2020.

 See delivery schedule here.

-FSG will work with the Florida Department of Agriculture and Consumer Services (FDACS) to obtain the list of Gulf Coast growers with active leases (i.e., met audit requirements for 2019) and contact each leaseholder using the information provided to FDACS.
+FSG worked with the Florida Department of Agriculture and Consumer Services (FDACS) to obtain the list of Gulf Coast growers with active leases (i.e., met audit requirements for 2019) and contacted each leaseholder using the information provided to FDACS.

-Eligible growers will have an opportunity to apply to participate by completing an online form during the application period (i.e., noon September 12th through noon September 15th, 2020.
+Eligible growers had an opportunity to apply to participate by completing an online form during the application period (i.e., noon September 12th through noon September 15th, 2020).